Scaling dimensions at large charge for cubic $\phi^3$ theory in six dimensions

 and

 Finally, upon inserting the FP values for $g$ and $h$ given by Eq.~\eqref{fixval}, we obtain

+This agrees with Eq.~\eqref{Delquar} as far as terms of order $\frac{1}{N^2}$; the results at $\Ocal\left(\frac{1}{N^3}\right)$ are not yet available for the quartic theory for general values of $Q$.
+However the agreement at least persists for $Q=1$, since for this value the computation reduces to that of the scaling dimension for a single field $\phi$; and as explained in more detail in the Appendix, the anomalous dimension of $\phi$ was shown in Ref.~\cite{fei1} to agree up to $\Ocal\left(\frac{1}{N^3}\right)$ in the cubic and quartic theories.
+Moreover the leading $\frac{Q^4\epsilon^3}{N^3}$ term was already obtained from the semiclassical calculations in Refs.~\cite{hyman,sann4}.

-This agrees with Eq.~\eqref{Delquar} as far as terms of order $\frac{1}{N^2}$; the results at $\Ocal\left(\frac{1}{N^3}\right)$ are not yet available for the quartic theory.
-The ellipses here indicate terms originating from higher-loop contributions.
-Since these are eighth-order and higher in the couplings, we see from Eq.~\eqref{fixval} that these are $\Ocal(\epsilon^4)$ and higher; but they may appear at any order in $1/N$, bearing in mind that factors of $N$ may be produced by tensor contractions within diagrams, as may be seen in Eq.~\eqref{Del2}, for instance.
+The ellipses in Eq.~\eqref{Delcub} indicate terms originating from higher-loop contributions.
+Since these are eighth-order and higher in the couplings, we see from Eq.~\eqref{fixval} that they are $\Ocal(\epsilon^4)$ and higher; but they may appear at any order in $1/N$, bearing in mind that factors of $N$ may be produced by tensor contractions within diagrams, as may be seen in Eq.~\eqref{Del2}, for instance.